2023 Liga de Balompié Mexicano season

-The 2023 Liga de Balompié Mexicano season is the 4th professional season of the most important league of competitions organized by the Asociación Nacional del Balompié Mexicano, a Mexican football federation affiliated with CONIFA.
-The season began on 10 February 2023 and will finish on 28 May 2023.
+The 2023 Liga de Balompié Mexicano season was composed of the 4th and 5th professional seasons of the most important league of competitions organized by the Asociación Nacional del Balompié Mexicano, a Mexican football federation affiliated with CONIFA.
+The season began on 10 February 2023 and finished on 25 November 2023.

+This is the first time that two tournaments have been held per season, abandoning the annual tournament format that had been held since the league's founding in 2020.